zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-in such a way that, during the first step, the microphysical system is kept static.
+in such a way that, during the first step, the microphysical system is effectively kept static.

 <!--